py-pdf/pdfly/docs/meta/project-governance.md

   not harmed.
 They give their technical permissions back if they don't need them any longer.
 Any long-time contributor can become a maintainer.
 Maintainers can - and should! - step down from their role when they realize that they can no longer commit that time.
-Their contribution will be honored in the {doc}`history`.
 * Every **contributor** is aware that the time of maintainers and the benevolent dictator is limited.
 Short pull requests that briefly describe the solved issue and have a unit test have a higher chance to get merged soon - simply because it's